roadsidemultimedia/Docs/tutorials/section-area-styling.md

 ## Custom CSS ##

-The First you will want to do is is create some unique classes which contain custom CSS.
+The first you will want to do is is create some unique classes which contain custom CSS.
 For this example, we will be using nothing more than `background-color` and `color` properties.
 You're free to use the example code below on your website immediately as it will work or use it as a base to create your own colors schemes.

 ~~~ .css
 /* red background, white text */